A few Questions have been asked and we think you ALL might be interested in the answers...

 The Jeep Roads that we refer to are hardly rutted at all, but occasionally a heavy rain will cause some erosion.
 There's one segment just before the halfway point, where logging was done a few years ago, and the loggers didn't pay any attention to drainage.
 Therefore there are about a half dozen locations where there are sizeable puddles (mini ponds) that extend across the width of the road.
 Unless you do some fancy 'tight-roping' along one side or the other, your feet are going to get wet.
 The next drop bag station is Margaritaville, at mile 58.5, so if you don't want to run in wet shoes the rest of the way, you might place a pair and some dry socks there.

 100Km.
 66.5%/ 32% / 1.5%

 There are hills throughout the course.
+This is Vermont.
 If you're the type who doesn't want to know ahead of time, then I suggest skipping this item.
 Some of the hills are short, and some are long.
 Some are easy, others moderate (Mod.), and a few are steep.
-I won't attempt to tell you about all of them, but here are the uphills that I believe will get your attention, according the the mile point at which each of them begins.
+I won't attempt to tell you about all of them, but here are the uphills that I believe will get your attention, according to the mile point at which each of them begins.